 “The work with mentors, coaches, and judges developed my ideas and several are interested in helping me start my company.”

 “The competition really exposed the dedication and hard work that people in Northeast Ohio put into running their businesses.”

 We love hearing this feedback, not only because it tells us about the difference we are making for high school students in Northeast Ohio, but also because we want to continue to improve the competition and make it the best it can be.
-We are looking forward to our next competition that kicks off this fall.
+We are looking forward to our next competition that kicks off each fall.